-Examples of WILL drafting negligence:
+Examples of Will drafting negligence may include:

-If you consider that your Solicitor or other will drafting professional has ”˜let you down’ and been negligent when drafting or executing a will, causing you financial loss you may have a claim for compensation and other losses.
+If you consider that your Solicitor or other Will drafting professional has “let you down” and been negligent when drafting or executing a will, causing you financial loss, you may have a claim for compensation and other losses.